nicholasio/wp-central-posts-network/README.md

 </article>
 ```
 #### Feature Requests ####
-By the default admins of the sites can request that a single post shows up on the main site.
+By default, admins of the sites can request that a single post shows up on the main site.
 This plugins adds a link to the edit.php page (the page that list the posts) called `Request Feadured in Home`.
 When the user clicks on the link, a pop up will show up and the user must provide a text describring the request.

 This functionality can be deactivate by using the following code:
 ```php